katiekeegan/katiekeegan.github.io/index.md

 I enjoy thinking about incorporating domain knowledge in AI/ML for science and engineering in a scalable, efficient, and mathematically sound way.
 Specifically, my research interests include constrained generative modeling, simulation-based inference, and high-dimensional data analysis.

-Thank you for visiting my website!
+Thank you for kindly taking the time to visit my website!

 ## Upcoming Travel